azhx/blagoblag/content/drafts/dag-response.rst

 McDonough and other senior leaders call on every expert available to speak to these concerns, particularly technical experts.

-Encryption and computer security are technical subjects, there's no way around this reality.
+Encryption and computer security are technical subjects; there's no way around this reality.
 And therefore they need a seat at the table and to be active participants in this debate.
 Mr. Rosenstein's speech makes clear that he has no interest in listening to technical experts - no expert with a shred of